Updated June 2026 — 63 shoes tested over 12,500+ miles

 💡 Testing Transparency: I buy most shoes myself.
 When brands send review samples, I disclose it clearly.
 My testing protocol stays the same regardless of how I got the shoe.

-If you’re short on time, here are my top picks across every major category after testing 40+ shoes.
-Each pick links to a detailed guide with 10 tested options.
+Short on time?
+Here are my top picks across every major category — each tested for 80–380 miles by me personally.
+Each links to a deeper guide with 10 options.

 Best Running Shoes by Foot Type